william-tygret/testing-app-for-accessibility-lab/readme.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Testing app for accessibility

 This lab is focused on developing the skills to work with open source projects and to practice testing apps for accessibility features so you can make them more accessible.
-Go to Google Play Services, install the app [Blazon](https://play.google.com/store/apps/details?id=charlyn23.c4q.nyc.projectx&hl=en) in your device or emulator.
+Install the app from the included starter-code.
 Go to Settings tab in your device and enable TalkBack.
 Test every widget navigating around the app.
-Pay special attention to such widgets as `ImageButton`, `ImageView`, `CheckBox`, `EditText`.
+Pay special attention to such widgets such as `ImageButton`, `ImageView`, `CheckBox`, `EditText`.

 Some notes on how to use TalkBack: